-- 1. Game Day Attire during school day for Student-Athletes: To promote school spirit at CB, our student-athletes are encouraged to wear "Game Day Attire" on the day of competition and on Fridays preceding Saturday games.
-On these Spirit-Attire Dress Code Days student-athletes may wear: - Game jerseys that have sleeves with dress code pants, walking shorts, or capris. - Team polo shirts designating sport representation with dress code pants, walking shorts, or capris. - Professional attire is not allowed on game day. - No warm-up pants may be worn, but warm-up jackets and sweat shirts that comply with regular dress code requirements.

-All "Game Day Attire" must observe CB dress code standards of modesty, moderation, and good taste.
-The above dress code is in place during the school day.
+- 24. Game Day Attire during school day for Student-Athletes: To promote school spirit at CB, our student-athletes are encouraged to wear "Game Day Attire" on the day of competition and on Fridays preceding Saturday games.
+For Game Day Attire during the school day student-athletes may wear: - Game jerseys that have sleeves with dress code pants, walking shorts, or capris. - Team polo shirts designating sport representation with dress code pants, walking shorts, or capris. - No warm-up pants may be worn, but warm-up jackets and sweat shirts that comply with regular dress code requirements. - All "Game Day Attire" must observe CB dress code standards of modesty, moderation, and good taste.

-2. Travel and Game Attire:
+25. Travel and Game Attire:

 - Students are expected to be in the following attire when they arrive at sites for competition as directed by the head coach:

-- > Athletic game uniform
+- Athletic game uniform

 - Professional Dress

-- Christian Brothers Travel Attire
+- O Christian Brothers Travel Attire

 - Students are expected to be in appropriate clothing for all practice sessions regardless of location.
 Attire should be of like fashion to what is worn in contests.
 Swim suits should be worn at pool facility only.

-Athletic Fees
+O Athletic Fees

 - 1. Athletic Participation Fee: Athletes participating in a sport will be charged a non-refundable athletic fee for each season of sport in which they participate.
-This fee helps offset costs associated with participation, (ie. officials, uniforms, travel, facility rental, equipment, tournaments, strength and conditioning program etc.) Once a roster has been submitted and the athlete participates in a sanctioned game or contest, even if a student-athlete quits or is removed from a team, he or she is financially responsible to pay this fee.
+This fee helps offset costs associated with participation, (i.e. officials, uniforms, travel, facility rental, equipment, tournaments, strength and conditioning program etc.) This applies once a roster has been submitted and the student-athlete has participated in one contest.
+Even if a student-athlete quits or is removed from a team, he or she is financially responsible to pay this fee.
 This fee will be added to the tuition account. - 2.
 Spirit Packs: With the approval of the Athletic Director, each sport may offer "spirit packs" to the members of their team.
 These packages usually include sport-specific logo wear which is designed for use in practice and contests.
 Packages may include mandatory and/or optional items.
-Spirit packs will be purchased online to be sent directly to the athlete's home. - 3.
+Spirit packs will be purchased online and delivered directly to the Athletic Department for distribution to studentathletes. - 3.
 Equipment and Uniforms: Equipment and uniform costs vary from sport to sport.
 Christian Brothers makes every attempt possible to ensure our student-athletes have the best equipment available.
 There will be instances where certain sports require their student-athletes to purchase uniforms or a limited amount of equipment.
 Please see the head coach of the respective sport for more information.

-Transportation
+O Transportation